lucenia/lucenia-tutorials/2_stac-demo/README.md

 - Ensure that you have Docker and Docker Compose installed on your machine.
 - Make sure to activate the virtual environment whenever you work on the `2_stac_catalog` project to ensure that the correct dependencies are used.

-For more detailed instructions and troubleshooting, refer to the documentation provided within each project directory.